-It has become inevitable that we will eventually become a cashless society and while this will undoubtedly open new opportunities, it will also make us even more reliant on the banks and financial services companies than we currently are.
+It has become inevitable, for a variety of reasons, that we will eventually become a cashless society.
+While this will undoubtedly open new opportunities, it will also make us even more reliant on the banks and financial services companies than we currently are.
 Having a solid strategy in place and using the best options available is absolutely crucial not only to minimize fees and friction but also to safeguard access to our wealth.
 I have written a guide detailing how to build such a strategy and in this article I take things a step further by listing the best banking options for Australians.

 The best options in Australia

 If you are Australian, it is a fair bet to assume that you already have an account with one of the big four (ANZ, CommBank, NAB and Westpac).
 Together, they dominate the banking industry and hold significantly more deposits than all the other banks combined.
 Their products are fairly poor, however, with higher fees and fewer features than many of their international counterparts.
-Only two of their products, in my opinion, stand out and they are:
+Only one of their products, in my opinion, stand out and it is:

 This optional premium debit card is available to anyone who has a NAB account.
 It is the only debit card from the big four that has no forex fee.
 It also pays a 1% cashback on contactless transactions in AUD and includes generous insurance coverage.
 This comes at a steep cost, however, as there is a 10 AUD monthly fee.
 It thus only makes sense to get this card if you spend most of your time outside of Australia or frequently shop online in foreign currencies.